 For example, if you own with Marriott Vacation Club in Las Vegas, but want to vacation at one of the II resorts in Hilton Head, for example, Disney Vacation Club Hilton Head Island Resort you can do so.
 This is because these vacation club resorts are both affiliated with Interval International.
 Before you put your ownership up for sale on the resale market this is something to consider.

 Can You Sell Your Timeshare Back to the Resort?

 As we mentioned before, you should always contact your resort first before selling your timeshare on the resale market.
 In some cases, they may offer to take it off your hands, which can save you a lot of time and stress.

 This is a tricky question because not all brands have programs in place to buy back their owners’ timeshares.
 Some may only accept qualifying ownerships.
+For example, Certified Exit – backed by Wyndham will take back your ownership no questions asked if your loan is completely paid off and you are up-to-date on your timeshare maintenance fees.
+Certified Exit offers a safe and easy solution to take your ownership off your hands.
+However, it’s important to note that they do not purchase your timeshare outright.
+If your goal is to sell timeshares back to Wyndham to receive some cash, this option may not be for you.
 If your resort doesn’t offer to buy your ownership, there are still options to sell it on the resale market.